-The 26-year-old admits he is relishing the prospect of facing the Blues in London and head coach Jens Keller has hailed the Ghanaian as a pivotal player for the clash
+The 26-year-old admits he is relishing the prospect of facing the English outfit and head coach Jens Keller has hailed the Ghanaian as a pivotal player for the clash

 Kevin-Prince Boateng believes it would be a great achievement for Schalke if they can take something from their Champions League game against Chelsea on Wednesday.